Downsizing – moving from a bigger to a smaller place – is a huge life transition.

 The cause of the problem was that Ellen hadn’t been able to let go of any of her personal belongings, she had hoped that they ‘somehow’ would fit into the build-in wardrobes, and into the storage area that belonged to the apartment.

-Yes, she had sorted out a lot before the move, particularly several pieces of furniture, such as the large dinner table, chairs and arm chairs, beds and carpets, dressers and cabinets, the huge desk, some bigger paintings, and the outdoor furniture.
+Yes, she had sorted out a lot before the move, particularly several pieces of furniture, such as the large dinner table, some chairs and arm chairs, the huge desk, some bigger paintings, and the outdoor furniture.

 However, she had kept everything else, everything that had been stored inside the discarded furniture and built-in cupboards.
 And had now ended up with all these belongings in a place that had to offer just one quarter of the space that she had had before.